 There are zero commissions on Robinhood to buy or sell stocks and there are no account maintenance fees.

-They do offer an upgraded account option called Robinhood Gold with extra tools for $5 per month.
+Robinhood does offer an upgraded account option called Robinhood Gold, with several extra tools for traders.

 Robinhood Gold is their upgraded account option with the following features listed on their website:

 You can try Robinhood Gold for free for the first 30 days.
 After your free trial ends, you will be charged $5 every 30 days at the beginning of your billing cycle.

 The free trial only covers the $5 monthly fee and does not cover your margin interest.
 This means that if you borrow over $1,000, you’ll still pay interest at the end of your billing cycle.

 As a member of SIPC (Securities Investor Protection Corporation), your Robinhood account is SIPC insured against brokerage failure.
 Securities in member's accounts are protected up to $500,000, including up to $250,000 in cash.
 For further details, please see www.sipc.org